ozgey99/firecode-problems/README.md

 # firecode-problems
-Solutions to the problems I solved on Firecode.io
+This repository contains solutions to the problems I solved on Firecode.io.